crayonape/GmailNotification/README.md

 I think browser is already the best Gmail client, but I couldn't be notified of the new email if I don't open the browser.
 The desktop notification in Gmail's setting doesn't work for me, so I decided to write an app which could inform me when I have new email, that's it.

 A week ago I knew nothing about [Swift](https://developer.apple.com/swift/) / [SwiftUI](https://developer.apple.com/xcode/swiftui/) / [AppKit](https://developer.apple.com/documentation/appkit/), but now I succeeded in making this tiny app out.
-Thougn I'm pretty sure there are a lot of bugs in it, it works!
+Though I still know little about Swift / SwiftUI / AppKit, though I'm pretty sure there are a lot of bugs in it, it works!
 That's enough for me.

 ## Version